kyverno/chainsaw/website/docs/operations/index.md

 All operations share some configuration fields.

-- **ContinueOnError:** Determines whether a test step should continue or not in case the operation was not successful.
-  Even if the test continues executing, it will still be reported as failed.

 !!! tip "Reference documentation"
     The full structure of the `Operation` is documented [here](../apis/chainsaw.v1alpha1.md#chainsaw-kyverno-io-v1alpha1-Operation).

+#### ContinueOnError

+Determines whether a test step should continue or not in case the operation was not successful.

+!!! note ""
+    Even if the test continues executing, it will still be reported as failed.

 ## Available operations